iskendria-pub/iskendria/README.md

 These states allow the editors of a journal to resign and to assign colleagues, while each added editor should have both her own signature and the signature of an existing editor.

-AX-2020: A Journal is identified by its UUID.

 AX-2030: The Client tool should allow every known person to create a journal.
 The following information should be provided:
 * The title.
 * An optional description.

-The system should create a UUID and include it in the request to the Blockchain.
-The system should then set the provided properties and make the signer the first editor of the journal, with state ACCEPTED.
-The property hasDescription should be true iff a description was provided.

 AX-2040: The Client tool should allow each editor to update the title or the journal description.
 She should also be able to remove the journal description.